Yangshan-Xiang/nlp-multitask-bert/minbert-default-final-project/README.md

 Finally use fully connected layer to generate the desired output for loss function.

 ## Contribution
-Due to the unique architecture (using CNN) of this model, the work in this repository is mainly done by myself ([Yangshan Xiang](https://gitlab.gwdg.de/yangshan.xiang)), especially the implementation of `TextCNN`.
+Due to the unique architecture (using CNN) of this model, the work in this repository is mainly completed by myself ([Yangshan Xiang](https://gitlab.gwdg.de/yangshan.xiang)), especially the implementation of `TextCNN`.

 There are few ideas which I adopted from my group mates:
 - From [Jonas](https://gitlab.gwdg.de/j.rieling): The architecture for processing `pooler_output`.